 Use Nova Credit and your Canadian credit history

-Unfortunately, they’ll only look at U.S. credit history—which you likely don’t have if you’ve never taken out a loan or opened a credit card in the U.S.
+Unfortunately, they’ll only look at U.S. credit history, which you likely don’t have if you’ve never taken out a loan or opened a credit card in the U.S.

-Look into other credit cards for U.S. newcomers
+Other credit cards for U.S. newcomers

-We’ll customize the results after you indicate that you’re moving from Canada, and you can filter the results based on your preferences (such as no annual fee or cash back rewards).
+We’ll customize the results after you indicate that you are moving from Canada, and you can filter the results based on your preferences (such as no annual fee or cash back rewards).
 Click the “Apply Now” button to start a new credit card application when you see a card that matches your needs.

 Use your card to build your credit history

-If you’re trying to build credit in the U.S., try to get a card from an issuer (like American Express, Chase, Citi and Petal) that report to all three bureaus.
+If you’re trying to build credit in the U.S., try to get a card from an issuer (like American Express, Chase, Citi, and Petal) that reports to all three bureaus.
 Most major banks and credit card issuers do this, and it’s generally not a big concern.